ardlal1989/fetchibmclJSP/README.md

 Once it is deployed you can test it.
 Sample url is:

 https://eap-app-containercrush-project4.inmbzp8022.in.dst.ibm.com/FetchFromIBMCloud-0.0.1-SNAPSHOT/getObjPvtInp  --- For fetch objects

-https://eap-app-containercrush-project4.inmbzp8022.in.dst.ibm.com/FetchFromIBMCloud-0.0.1-SNAPSHOT/listObjectsInput  --- For list objects in bucket
+https://eap-app-containercrush-project4.inmbzp8022.in.dst.ibm.com/FetchFromIBMCloud-0.0.1-SNAPSHOT/listObjectsInput  --- For listing objects in bucket

 If you are not using Openshift, but plan to deploy it as a container (Eg using docker).
 Here are the steps: